MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 ## Cause

-You will experience these errors if you deploy an application that uses a DEV or QA server into production and you don't update the connection string.
+You experience these errors if you deploy an application that uses a DEV or QA server in production and you don't update the connection string.

 ## Solution

-To resolve these error messages, follow one of these methods:
+To resolve these errors, use one of the following methods:

-- If the server isn't the appropriate one, then update the connection string to point to the correct server.
+- If the targeted server isn't correct, update the connection string to point to the correct server.

-- If the connection string is correct, then provide the login access to the database by creating a user in the database and map to that login.
+- If the connection string is correct, provide the login access to the database.
+To do this, create a user in the database, and then map to that login.

 - If you're using a Windows login, add it to a local group or domain group that's allowed to connect to the database server.